|Monash home | About Monash | Faculties | Campuses | Courses | Contact Monash|

 The performance planning cycle commences in September each year, however may be finalised as late as February at the discretion of the dean (or equivalent) and in accordance with the operational planning activities and timelines set for each faculty/portfolio/campus/centre.

 The dean or head of unit identifies academic performance supervisors for the coming performance cycle.

-Changes to performance supervisor details on SAP and PDO can be made by contacting your local HR Service Hub.
+Changes to performance supervisor details on SAP and PDO can be made by contacting your HR Business Partner.

 The head of unit meets with the academic performance supervisors to convey expectations and to clarify goals and objectives for the school or department for the coming year in the context of the faculty plan and other university plans.
 As part of the meeting they will reflect upon achievements and challenges of the past year against previously agreed goals.

 Step 2 Annual performance development review and planning

 The staff member and supervisor meet to review achievements for the past 12 months, revise three-year career and performance goals and plan strategies and achievement indicators for the coming year.